Prof Jonathan Fieldsend

 I am interested in supervising postgraduate students with projects in the broad area of Nature Inspired Computation and Machine Learning.
 Please apply via the university online portal.

-- IEEE Transactions on Evolutionary Computation,
+Feb 2021 - Appointed as an Associate Editor of IEEE Transactions on Evolutionary Computation

 Qualifications: BA Economics (Dunelm), MSc Computational Intelligence (Plym), PhD Computer Science (Exon)